Discharging planning conditions

 Attached to your planning permission is a start notice form.
-We strongly recommend that you or complete the form and email it to the compliance officer at firstname.lastname@example.org
+Complete the form and return to the compliance officer at firstname.lastname@example.org